Skip to content

 Constraints

-If a user gives an input which doesn't meet one of the listed constraints, rad will print:
+If a user gives an input which doesn't meet one of the listed constraints, Rad will print:

 1. The specific error and constraint that was violated.